Skip to main content

 You can sort your feed in two ways:

-Sort by name: Groups posts by the prospect's name.
+Prospect name: Groups posts by the prospect's name.
 This is perfect for:

 • Deciding which posts to engage with for each prospect